LeeyaD/rb130/rb130_blocks.md

 #### Yielding
 It lets us invoke our passed in block argument from within the method
 * wrap in a conditional using `Kernel#block_given?` to allow method w/ `yield` to be invoked with or without a block (i.e. without raising a `LoadJumpError`)
-* **Use case:** `Yield` allows future developers to inject additional code in our method without modifying the method implementation.
+* **Use case #1:** `Yield` allows future developers to inject additional code in our method without modifying the method implementation.

 #### Yielding w/ an argument
 ```ruby